inf3cti0n95/Otaku-Codes/_posts/2017-07-01-summer-coding-with-rocket-chat-the-async-conundrum.markdown

 Everything was going well (Atleast that is what I thought at that time, I didn't know what storm was brewing out there.)

 I thought, how hard could it be to build a Chat Application.
 I went at it, initializing a pretty React App Starter of my own (I have a weird OCD of making things from scratch, that way I always know what is going on, with every line of code written).
-Finished this task of stater app easily, A piece of cake, then there was this next Card on trello board saying ***Implementation of Interface to Rocket.Chat's Realtime API*** for interactions with the Rocket.Chat's Server.
+Finished this task of starter app easily, A piece of cake, then there was this next Card on trello board saying ***Implementation of Interface to Rocket.Chat's Realtime API*** for interactions with the Rocket.Chat's Server.
 I thought, "How hard Could it be?"

 But (there's always a but ), When I saw the list of methods and responses and subscriptions and events, I knew it isn't going to be a piece of cake.

-- Handling the Asynchronous Behaviour of Websockets.
+- Handling the Asynchronous Behaviour of WebSockets.
 - Building a Redux Middleware, that would handle the State of the App.
-- Building, Somekind of wrapper to Abstract the RealTime API.
+- Building somekind of wrapper to abstract the RealTime API.
 - and Doing all the stuff simultaneously.

-I asked Karl and he told me to checkout, ***Rx (Reactive Extensions)***.
+Karl asked me to checkout, ***Rx (Reactive Extensions)***.
 I did, and I was baffled 🌀🌀🌀 by the long chain of operators one after another, and the All new Reactive Programming Paradigm.

 Watched some online conferences and I was surprised how little code in Rx could do stuff that required 100s of LOC in Callbacks.